The Only 5 Metal Elements on the Periodic Table which are Liquid at Room Temperature

 But opposing that concept, certain few metals can also be found in their liquid state at normal temperature.
 Note that, in chemistry room temperature means 25 ˚C. But in general terms, it can have a wide range.
 So, metals that melt at a slightly higher temperature were also included.

 The question comes to mind, why are they different?
 To know the answer, we have to know about metallic bonds, the bond between metal atoms.
+If you’re curious, many chemistry study documents explore this in detail.
 Here is a brief description.

 Metallic Bond